andrasq/node-docs/code-structure.md

 ## Avoid Confusion.
 Aim for clarity.
 * write code for the future.
 You won't remember it in two years, won't recognize what it does, why, or how it works.
 Save those 15 minute detours, avoid over-clever approaches.
-Do yourself a favor, make the code self-envident.
+Do yourself a favor, make the code self-evident.
 * write code for the lowest common denominator.
 Would it make sense to someone new to the language?
 New to the libraries used?
 New to programming?
 - take time to choose good names for functions and variables.